 "Yes you are," she said putting her hand on his shoulder and giving him a stare that told him that she wasn't joking.
 "You have a quality about you...
 I know that you can do this...
 Believe in yourself."
 He looked uncomfortable by her declaration but he also seem to gain some confidence from her words, whether he actually believed her or was merely happy at hearing that someone thought he was good, she didn't know, but she was just happy it seem to help him out.

-During summer break that year she came to realize that with that days events that she could have probably made friends with the two, all she had to do was talk to them.
-Really it was actually odd that they hadn't become friends; who goes through a life and death situation with each other and not end up friends.
-But no, she had to ignore them and keep up her cold exterior and then they didn't see each other for two months and they went back the way it always was.
+During summer break that year she came to realize that with that day's events that she could have probably made friends with the two, all she had to do was talk to them.
+Really it was actually odd that they hadn't become friends; who goes through a life and death situation with each other and not end up friends?
+But no, she had to ignore them and keep up her cold exterior and then they didn't see each other for two months and things went back the way it always was.

-Something called the Chamber of Secret was opened and the main purpose was to get rid of the Muggle-Borns like herself.
-She felt uncomfortable just walking the halls that year, and it was then that her 'friendship' with Neville really started to take from, they would often walk to classes together (and he would even spend more time at the library with her, she was sure to make her feel better), he was under the impression that he was at a greater risk because was 'almost a squib' (which was completely ridiculous in Hermione opinion and she told him so much).
+Something called the Chamber of Secret was opened and the main purpose was to get rid of Muggle-Borns like herself.
+She felt uncomfortable just walking the halls that year, and it was then that her 'friendship' with Neville really started to take from.
+They would often walk to classes together (and he would even spend more time at the library with her, she was sure to make her feel better), he was under the impression that he was at a greater risk because he was 'almost a squib' (which was completely ridiculous in Hermione opinion and she told him so).

-Then, right before Christmas, Harry had to go and shock everyone by talking to a snake in the Duel Club that Professor Lockhart (who she had a huge crush on and was thoroughly disappointed and angry when she found out that he was fraud... she was still hopeful that she only was so taken with him because he did the things he was supposed to do and not because he was so handsome).
-It was a shock to say the least to find out that Harry was a parselmouth, though I know I didn't take it as bad as most people because I wasn't raise to believe that it was a sign of being dark, but for people to actually think that he could be the Heir of Slytherin was ridiculous.
-Of course it didn't help that people that seem to annoy him were starting to turn to stone, well stone like, they were actually petrified, but still, can't they see that he was the hero and not the villain.
+Then, right before Christmas, Harry had to go and shock everyone by talking to a snake in the Duel Club that Professor Lockhart.
+(Who she had a huge crush on and was thoroughly disappointed and angry when she found out that he was fraud.
+She was still hopeful that she only was so taken with him because of all the things that he was supposed to have done and not because he was so handsome).
+It was a shock to say the least to find out that Harry was a parselmouth, though she knew she didn't take it as bad as most people because she wasn't raise to believe that it was a sign of being dark.
+However, for people to actually think that he could be the Heir of Slytherin was ridiculous.
+Of course it didn't help that people that seemed to annoy him were starting to turn to stone, well stone like, they were actually petrified, but still, can't they see that he was the hero and not the villain?